john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/the_post_mortem.md

 It is time to dig deeper.

+#### The Raspberry Pi is "small"

+The Raspberry Pi really is just too small for me to do all the compilations necessary to build a Linux distro from scratch in just a weekend.
+I thought the time constraints would all be on my learning.
+But, no, I needed a faster machine or more time to make the project successful.

+> Live and Learn

 #### File Copying - cp vs dd

 I have been using `cp` to copy files for so long I no longer think about what it is doing.
 But I / we can't use `cp` to overwrite a hard drive with a disk image.
 This is because the `cp` tool has to work *within* a filesystem.
 For disk image creation I used `dd`, which allowed me to overwrite the partition tables and filesystem with a disk image.